usecannon/cannon/packages/website/content/docs.md

 artifact = "Deployment"
 ```

-For the example above, a deployed contract will be accessible by the key `MyDeployment.myContract.0` (if the call was executed
-on multiple contracts or resulted in multiple contract deployments they would be named correspondingly).
+Here, the deployed contract can be referenced with `MyDeployment.myContract.0`.
+(If the call was executed on multiple contracts or resulted in multiple contract deployments, the trailing 0 would be incremented accordingly.)

 **Required Inputs**
 * `name` - Label by which this contract can be accessed
 * `event` - Name of the event which contains the deployed contract's address
 * `arg` - Argument index where the deployed contract's address is set. `0` is the first argument.
 * `artifact` - Hardhat contract corresponding to the contract which was deployed within the invoked function

-### keeper

-The `keeper` action defines a keeper to be used on this chain.
-This does not effect the chain build.

-*Coming soon.*

-### run

-The `run` action executes a custom script.

-**Required Inputs**
-* `exec` - The javascript (or typescript) file to load
-* `func` - The function to call in this file

-**Optional Inputs**
-* `args` - The arguments to pass the script
-* `env` - Environment variables to be set on the script

-**Outputs**
-If the script returns a JSON object, the outputs of this action will consist of those values as key-value pairs.